broadwell/PhiloLogic4/README.md

 To make use of the dictionary-lookup modifications (see above), it is advised to clone this repository and then follow the standard installation instructions from the [documentation](https://artfl-project.github.io/PhiloLogic4/).
-As an alternative, one simply could install the the stock 4.6 version and then manually apply the code changes from this commit.
+As an alternative, one simply could install the the stock Philologic 4.6 and then manually apply the code changes from [this commit](https://github.com/ARTFL-Project/PhiloLogic4/commit/2ffbd4b99e3eafa65e657dcd1a4dbe3957974dc3).

 **Install notes:** The installation instructions and system requirements are the same as for the stock Python3 Philologic 4.6 software.
 The most common